Fundsmith Stewardship Fund

 Gilts / government bonds - exclude all

-Find funds that do not invest in, or exclude, gilts and/or government bonds.
+Does not invest in, or excludes, gilts and/or government bonds.
 Governance & Management

 Governance policy